underscoreio/underscoreio/src/_courses/advanced-scala.md

 The main goal of this course is to teach system architecture and design using the techniques of modern functional programming.
 This means designing systems as small composable units, expressing constraints and interactions via the type system, and using composition to guide the construction of large systems in a way that maintains the original architectural vision.

-The course also serves as an introduction to the Cats library.
+The course also serves as an introduction to the [Cats][cats] library.
 We use abstractions from Cats, and we explain the structure of Cats so you can use it without fear in your own code base.
 The broad ideas are not specific to Cats, but Cats provides an excellent implementation that is beneficial to learn in its own right.

 ## Prerequisites